Choosing the Right Business Tools: A Guide

 When you send email messages to your subscriber list, you want those messages to show up in your audience’s main email inbox, not lost in limbo somewhere.
 But AWeber does much more than successfully deliver your messages.
 It allows you to control all of the important steps of the email marketing process.

 From customizing your broadcast message to designing your opt-in forms, AWeber is one of the easier to use autoresponders on the market.
-They also offer useful reporting tools and analytics to help marketers understand the details of their subscriber’s activity.
+They also offer useful reporting tools and business analytics to help marketers understand the details of their subscriber’s activity.

 Here are some Aweber articles you might be interested in: